ChinonsoVincent/Frontend-Mentor-Four-card-feature-section/README.md

 ### Continued development

-I would like to learn how to use grid and improve on it as it gave me hard time using here.
+I would like to learn how to use CSS grid and improve on it as it gave me hard time and I couldn't use it in this project.

 ## Author